FreddyOm/MScThesis/README.md

 - [x] Add mew measurements into thesis (Best occluder creation)
 - [x] Fix capitalization of words
 - [x] Write Conclusion
+- [] Add Octree hierarchy depth to general information?
 - [] Evaluate memory footprint in discussion?
-- [] Add Octree depth to general information?
+- [] Refer to PMOC average divergence in discussion

 ## TODO Paper:
 - [] Memory occupation of models also into paper?